letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Change code of ESPEasy
 ----------------------

 To improve or extend an existing plugin or other code of ESPEasy, after creating a new branch for it, open the source file and modify code the as needed.
 Then compile and see if it all is according to the requirements of the compiler.
+Errors (showing as red text messages) will abort the compilation process, warnings, yellow messages, allow to continue, but should be resolved as much as possible before committing the code.

-Testing is done by uploading the result to an ESPEasy unit, testing the changed functionality to ensure no errors or undesired behavior remain in the code.
+Testing is done by uploading the generated .bin file to an ESPEasy unit, testing the changed functionality to ensure no errors or undesired behavior remain in the code.

 This uploading can be done in 2 ways:

 * *Use the Upload feature of PIO*: If the ESP unit is connected to the computer via USB and the serial chip of the unit is recognized by the OS, the Upload option can be selected to compile the sources (only what was changed since the last compilation) and start the upload procedure.
-After uploading the ESP will restart
+After uploading the ESP will restart.
 * *Use the Update Firmware option of ESPEasy*: On the Tools tab of ESPEasy, there is a button Update Firmware available (on units that have enough free Flash space) so a new .bin file can be uploaded.
 The latest successful compiled file can be found in the ``build_output/bin`` subfolder of your ``ESPEasy`` folder.

 Writing documentation